 Grapefruit juice doesn’t have an effect on every drug in the categories above.
 Interaction with grapefruit juice is drug-specific, not drug category-specific.

-When starting on a new medication, it’s very important that you ask your doctor or pharmacist if you’re able to consume grapefruit or grapefruit-related products.
+When starting on a new medication, it’s very important that you ask the doctor or pharmacist if you’re able to consume grapefruit or grapefruit-related products.

 It’s important to know that metformin isn’t broken down by the same enzyme as the drugs listed above.
 It’s unprocessed by your body and expelled in your urine.

-There’s limited information available as to how having grapefruit while taking metformin affects people with type 2 diabetes.
+There’s limited information available on how having grapefruit while taking metformin affects people with type 2 diabetes.

 However, these results were observed in nondiabetic rats, not in humans with type 2 diabetes.
 To date, there hasn’t been a case study in humans that indicates that taking metformin with grapefruit juice leads to lactic acidosis.

-Taking some medications while taking metformin can increase the risk of developing lactic acidosis.
-You should let your doctor know if you’re taking any of the following medications:
+Taking certain medications while taking metformin can increase the risk of developing lactic acidosis.
+You should let the doctor know if you’re taking any of the following medications:

 - corticosteroids, such as prednisone